 Orthex promotes a zero-accident vision and culture.
 We want to ensure that all our employees have a safe workplace every day.
 Our focus is on preventing safety incidents, which is why we encourage our employees to report any near-misses, unsafe practices, or other safety observations.
-All reports are carefully analysed, and actions are carried out to prevent similar situations from re-occurring.
+All reports are carefully analysed, and actions are carried out to prevent similar situations from re-occurring in the future.

 To ensure the safe use of chemicals, we provide our employees with bulletins that define the hazard level of the chemical and include relevant instructions for use and protective gear.
-Our Supplier Code of Conduct requires our suppliers to ensure a safe and healthy working environment for their employees.
+Our Supplier Code of Conduct also requires our suppliers to ensure a safe and healthy working environment for their employees.

 Orthex's operations are audited with ISO 45001 certification for occupational health and safety (OHS).
+This certificate was renewed in 2023.
 The certificate provides requirements for and guidance on an OHS management system.
 The goal is to enable organisations to provide safe and healthy workplaces by preventing work-related injuries and health issues, and to help improve their OHS performance.

-In 2022, we introduced a new KPI for safety - Lost-Time Incident Frequency (LTIF) rate.
-This KPI will replace the number of workrelated accidents and will give us the opportunity to benchmark our safety performance, since this KPI is widely used in peer companies.
-In 2022, the LTIF was 9.
+In 2022, we introduced a new KPI for safety at work - Lost-Time Incident Frequency (LTIF) rate.
+This KPI replaced the number of work-related accidents and allows us to benchmark our safety performance, since this KPI is widely used in peer companies.
+In this context, we defined the LTIF target for the year 2023 regarding the entire personnel as less than 20 incidents per million work hours.
+We achieved this target already in 2022, and in 2023, our employees' LTIF rate further improved and was 6 (2022: 9).
+Therefore, we have set a new LTIF target: less than 10 incidents per million work hours.
+This figure is clearly below the average LTIF rate in Finnish industry.